Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             The length for motif detection.
 For detecting a range of length, please insert "-" between two values.
-                            Moreover, if multiple motif length need to be assigned, please use space to separate them.
+                            Moreover, if multiple motif length need to be assigned, please use spaces to separate them.
 For example, 50 2-10.
 It means that the length of motif for detection is 50 and within 2 to 10.
 The number should be less or equal than --nt_before_TSS.
 Default is 50.
-      --num_motif NUM_MOTIF, -n NUM_MOTIF
+      --num_motifs NUM_MOTIFS, -n NUM_MOTIFS
                             The number of motifs that you want to detect.
 Default is 10.
       --nt_before_tss NT_BEFORE_TSS, -b NT_BEFORE_TSS